bayanicruz/run-ai/README.md

-# Strava Coach API
+# Fitness Data API

-A TypeScript API that fetches Strava running data and formats it for Claude coaching analysis.
+A TypeScript API that fetches fitness data from Strava and Whoop, formatted for Claude coaching analysis.
 Accessible via iOS Shortcuts for mobile use.

 ## Project Setup